Q1. What happens if a person pays less than the full amount of required GDUFA fee(s)?

 Q3.
 To whom should correspondence be sent regarding user fee issues?

-This will ensure that the Office of User Fee Collections and Budget Formulation, which is responsible for handling user fee payment questions, is able to work with you to resolve any outstanding questions.
-Given the time-sensitive nature of user fee issues, contacting the Office of Generic Drugs directly, without including the Office of User Fee Collections and Budget Formulation, will significantly increase the risk that the communication will not be given the attention it needs in time to prevent the application of statutory penalties for failure to satisfy user fee obligations.
+This will ensure that the Division of User Fee Management and Budget Formulation, which is responsible for handling user fee payment questions, is able to work with you to resolve any outstanding questions.
+Given the time-sensitive nature of user fee issues, contacting the Office of Generic Drugs directly, without including the Division of User Fee Management and Budget Formulation, will significantly increase the risk that the communication will not be given the attention it needs in time to prevent the application of statutory penalties for failure to satisfy user fee obligations.

 If an applicant has a user fee question unrelated to an issued user fee correspondence from FDA, please email firstname.lastname@example.org.